 Participant-based qualitative data require some kind of qualitative analysis.
-Methods and procedures for analyzing qualitative data come from a variety of traditions including hermeneutics, phenomenology, ethnography, grounded theory, heuristics, linguistics, and semiotics.
+Methods and procedures for analyzing qualitative data come from a variety of traditions including hermeneutics, phenomenology, ethnography, grounded field theory, heuristics, linguistics, and semiotics.
 Currently, the most frequently used methodologies for the analysis of qualitative data at Pacifica are phenomenology, hermeneutics and, though to a much lesser extent, grounded theory.
 Within each of these broad methodological approaches or traditions there are a variety of possible methods from which to choose.
 For example, phenomenology includes such broadly conceived approaches as pure or descriptive phenomenology, hermeneutic or existential phenomenology, and dialectical phenomenology, to name only a few.
 Phenomenological investigations in depth psychology may draw from any of the above approaches in choosing or developing a specific methodological stance and set of analytic procedures.
-Hermeneutics includes a similar variety of broadly conceived approaches including methodological hermeneutics, ontological hermeneutics, and critical hermeneutics and, at Pacifica, an imaginal approach called alchemical hermeneutics.
+Hermeneutics includes a similar variety of broadly conceived approaches including methodological hermeneutics, ontological hermeneutics, and critical hermeneutics.
 Hermeneutics in depth psychology may draw from any of the above approaches in choosing or developing a specific methodological stance and set of interpretive procedures.
-Similarly, heuristics includes a variety of broadly conceived approaches including, for example, atheoretical exploratory, discovery-oriented methods in psychology as well as a specific, experiential method used in humanistic psychology.
+For example, a specific methodology being developed at Pacifica has been called imaginal hermeneutics and, more recently, alchemical hermeneutics.
+Similarly, heuristics includes a variety of broadly conceived approaches including, for example, a plethora of atheoretical exploratory, discovery oriented methods in psychology as well as a specific, experiential method used in humanistic psychology.

 Regardless of the broadly conceived approach to data analysis and the particular kind of methodology researchers choose within that approach, researchers still need to identify and articulate their particular psychological or theoretical set or sets, that is, the kind of conceptual lens or lenses through which they intend to consider and analyze their data.
 For instance, in conducting a hermeneutic study, researchers need to articulate the particular interpretive framework with which they hope to elucidate and structure their findings.
-Those employing some kind of depth psychological hermeneutic would need to specify, for example, whether they will be interpreting their data through the lens of Freudian, Kleinian, Kohutian, Jungian, archetypal, existential, or some other particular depth psychological theory.
-Such researchers also need to articulate, where possible, specific theoretical formulations they anticipate playing a central part in their analysis of data, whether these theoretical constructs come from personality theory (e.g., libido, self, ego, complexes, archetypes), developmental theory (e.g., fixation, Oedipal or pre-Oedipal issues, individuation), psychotherapeutic theory (e.g., transference, projective identification, coniunctio), or some other kind of theory in depth psychology.
+Those employing some kind of depth psychological hermeneutic would need to specify, for example, whether they will be interpreting their data through the lens of Freudian, Kleinian, Kohutian, Jungian, Hillmanian, existential, or some other particular depth psychological theory.
+Such researchers also need to articulate, where possible, specific theoretical formulations they anticipate playing a central part in their analysis of data, whether these theoretical constructs come from personality theory (e.g., libido, self, ego, complexes, archetypes, etc.), developmental theory (e.g., fixation, oedipal or pre-oedipal issues, individuation, etc.), psychotherapeutic theory (e.g., transference, projective identification, conjunctio, etc.), or some other kind of theory in depth psychology.